HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/visualize-rxte-spectra.md

 - Know how to find and use observation tables hosted by HEASARC.
 - Be able to search for RXTE observations of a named source.
 - Understand how to retrieve the information necessary to access RXTE spectra stored in the HEASARC S3 bucket.
-- Have the ability to download and visualize those spectra.
+- Be capable of downloading and visualizing retrieved spectra.
+- Perform basic spectral fits to the data, and explore how spectral properties change with time.

 ## Introduction
-This notebook demonstrates an analysis of 16 years of RXTE spectra of Eta Car.
+This notebook demonstrates an analysis of 16 years of Rossi X-ray Timing Explorer (RXTE) Proportional Counter Array (PCA) spectra of Eta Car.

-The RXTE archive contain standard data product that can be used without re-processing the data.
+The RXTE archive contains standard data products that can be used without re-processing the data.
 These are described in detail in the [RXTE ABC guide](https://heasarc.gsfc.nasa.gov/docs/xte/abc/front_page.html).

-We find all the standard spectra, and then use `pyxspec` to load and visualize the data.
+We find all the standard spectra and then load, visualize, and fit them with pyXspec.

 :::{important}